Cell lineage: Techniques of fate mapping

 Cell lineage can be determined by two methods, either through direct observation or through clonal analysis.
 During the early 19th century, direct observation was used, but it was highly limiting as only small transparent samples can be studied.
-The invention of the confocal microscope allowed larger, more complicated organisms to be studied.
+The invention of the confocal microscope allowed larger, more complex organisms to be studied.

 Perhaps the most popular method of cell fate mapping in the genetic era is through site-specific recombination mediated by the Cre-Lox or FLP-FRT systems.
-By utilizing the Cre-Lox or FLP-FRT recombination systems, a reporter gene (usually encoding a fluorescent protein) is activated and permanently labels the cell of interest and its offspring cells, thus the name cell lineage tracing.
+By using the Cre-Lox or FLP-FRT recombination systems, a reporter gene (usually encoding a fluorescent protein) is activated and permanently labels the cell of interest and its offspring cells, thus the name cell lineage tracing.
 With the system, researchers could investigate the function of their favorite gene in determining cell fate by designing a genetic model where within a cell one recombination event is designed for manipulating the gene of interest and the other recombination event is designed for activating a reporter gene.
 One minor issue is that the two recombination events may not occur simultaneously; thus the results need to be interpreted with caution.
 Furthermore, some fluorescent reporters have such an extremely low recombination threshold that they may label cell populations at undesired time-points in the absence of induction.

 Synthetic biology approaches and the CRISPR/Cas9 system to engineer new genetic systems that enable cells to autonomously record lineage information in their own genome have been developed.
 These systems are based on engineered, targeted mutation of defined genetic elements.
 By generating new, random genomic alterations in each cell generation, these approaches facilitate reconstruction of lineage trees.
 These approaches promise to provide more comprehensive analysis of lineage relationships in model organisms.
 Computational tree reconstruction methods are also being developed for datasets generated by such approaches.